Girlstart's mission is to increase girls’ interest and engagement in STEM through innovative, nationally-recognized informal STEM education programs.

 Girlstart aspires to be the national leader in designing and implementing innovative, high quality informal STEM education programs that inspire girls to transform our world.

 Through its comprehensive programming, Girlstart provides a year-round, intensive suite of STEM education programs for K-12 girls.
 Girlstart’s core programs foster STEM skills development, an understanding of the importance of STEM as a way to solve the world’s major problems, as well as an interest in STEM electives, majors, and careers:

 Girlstart After School

 Community STEM Programming

-• A recent study by SEDL found that Girlstart’s After School program is the most
+• A study by SEDL found that Girlstart’s After School program is the most

 robust STEM program for girls in the country.
 You can download the study here.

 • In a report highlighting strong out-of-school time (OST) STEM programs across the nation, the Afterschool Alliance commended Girlstart’s Project IT Girl program results: